BIDS-Xu-Lab/cde-platform/README.md

 # CDE Platform

-A platform for managing CDEs
+A platform for CDE related tasks, such as mapping, reviewing, creating, and updating CDEs.

 # Development